Learning Hierarchically Structured Concepts: Analysis of Noise-free Learning

-This implies that every neuron that is already bound prior to time $t$ has incoming potential in round $t$ strictly less than $k$ times the initial weight, by I.H.
-3.(a) and by the disjointness of the concepts.
-On the other hand, every unbound neuron has incoming potential equal to $k$ times the initial weight, by \autoref{lem: unbound-neurons}.
-By assumption, there is at least one unbound neuron available.
-It follows that the neuron $u$ that is chosen by the WTA is unbound, and so cannot be equal to $rep(c)$.
+So suppose that $u$ is the neuron that gets defined to be $rep(c)$ at time $t$; we argue that $u$ must be unbound at time $t-1$.
+Write $\ell =level(c)$; then also $layer(u) = \ell$.
+By \autoref{ass:flag}, the $engaged$ flag gets set at time $t$ for $u$, and for no other layer $\ell$ neurons.
+Since $c$ is shown at time $t-\ell$, by the $\sigma$-bottom-up assumption, each child of $c$ must have been shown at least $\sigma$ times prior to time $t - \ell$.
+Then by the inductive hypothesis, Parts 4 and 5, the layer $\ell-1$ neurons "fire correctly" at time $t-1$, that is, all neurons in the set $rep(children(c))$ fire and no other layer $\ell - 1$ neuron fires, at time $t-1$.
+This firing pattern implies that every layer $\ell$ neuron that is already bound strictly prior to time $t$ has incoming potential in round $t$ that is strictly less than $k$ times the initial weight, by the inductive hypothesis Part 3(a) and by the disjointness of the concepts.
+On the other hand, every layer $\ell$ neuron that is unbound at time $t-1$ has incoming potential equal to $k$ times the initial weight, by \autoref{lem: unbound-neurons}.
+By assumption, there must be at least one unbound neuron available.
+It follows that the neuron $u$ that is chosen by the WTA is unbound at time $t-1$, and so cannot be the same as the already-bound neuron $rep(c')$. \\